pablomesenn/Caso-2-Diseno-de-Software/README.md

 3. Database Technologies

-  **PostgresSQL**: It is a robust relational database, ACID complience, poweful capabilities.
+  **PostgresSQL**: It is a robust relational database, ACID compliance, powerful capabilities.
-  It is fully managed in Cloud SQL, reucing operational overhead.
+  It is fully managed in Cloud SQL, reducing operational overhead.

   **Firebase**: It has real time updates, offline support, serverless operations.
   Also native with GCP.

 4. DevOps & CI/CD

-  **Github Actions**: Makes automated workfows, community-built actions.
+  **Github Actions**: Makes automated workflows, community-built actions.
   It also has a strong integration with GCP deployment targets.

 5. AI/ML Frameworks